cmu440/p1/README.md

 ## Running the official tests

 As with project 0, we will be using Autolab to grade your submissions for this project.
 Tests for part A will be released about a week before the deadline.
-We will run some&mdash;but not all&mdash; of the tests with the race detector enabled (i.e. using `go test -race`).
+We will run some&mdash;but not all&mdash;of the tests with the race detector enabled.

 To test your submission, we will execute the following command from inside the `src/github.com/cmu440/p1` directory: